 – Honeydew vs. Pineapple

-Pineapple fruit is a tropical fruit with a sharp tropical taste, sweet mixed with sour is its distinctive taste.
+Pineapple fruit is a tropical fruit with a sharp, tropical taste, sweet and mixed with sour, which gives it a distinctive taste.
 While the taste of honeydew is mild and not tangy like pineapple, it is sweet but not too sweet and not too bland.

 – Honeydew vs. Mangoes

 How does honeydew vs mango compare?
 Both are sweet and likable.
-It tastes sweet mango, but there is a little sour.
+It tastes like sweet mango, but it is a little sour.
 In addition, mango is richer in fiber than honeydew.

 Meanwhile, the taste of honeydew is softer, lighter and has a uniform texture with less prominent fibers.
 For more different, you can direct to this USDA link.